english-reading-club/english-reading-club.github.io/content/news/voting-may-2021.md

 # Candidates

-## [Non-Fiction Candidate 1] You Look Like a Thing and I Love You: How Artificial Intelligence Works and Why It's Making the World a Weirder Place, by Janelle Shane
+## [Non-Fiction 1, 273 pages] You Look Like a Thing and I Love You: How Artificial Intelligence Works and Why It's Making the World a Weirder Place, by Janelle Shane

 ![cover](https://m.media-amazon.com/images/P/B07PBVN3YJ.01._SCLZZZZZZZ_SX500_.jpg)
-(273 pages)

 > You Look Like a Thing and I Love You: How Artificial Intelligence Works and Why It's Making the World a Weirder Place is a 2019 nonfiction book by optics research scientist Janelle Shane.
 The book documents experiences the author and others have had with machine learning programs, and discusses what "intelligence" means in the context of "artificial intelligence" (AI).[1]
 >